ChenBohan/Udaicty-CarND-State-Estimation-02-Lidar-and-Radar-Fusion-with-EKF/README.md

 This project can use multiple data sources originating from different sensors to estimate a more accurate object state.

-## Content of this repository
-- src
-  - `Eigen` A C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
-  - `kalman_filter_1d.cpp` Kalman Filter for 1D tracking problem in C++.

 ## Overview
 The Kalman Filter algorithm will go through the following steps:
 - First measurement.